-Create a product description file (PDF) with a text editor.
-This step is the subject of Chapter 3.
+To create a product description file (PDF) you use a text editor.
+This step is discussed in more detail in Chapter 3.
 PDF files do the following:

-- Identify all of the files and other objects (such as directories, accounts, library modules, etc.) that the product provides - Specify configuration choices the product offers, including default answers - Specify product requirements (such as dependencies on other software products, minimum hardware configurations, and system parameter values)
+- Identify all of the files and other objects (such as directories, accounts, library modules, and others) that the product provides - Specify configuration choices the product offers, including default answers - Specify product requirements (such as dependencies on other software products, minimum hardware configurations, and system parameter values)